 In the island of Java, where you can find most furniture manufactures, there are 3 main ports to ship from.
 There is Tanjung Prio in Jakarta, Tanjung Emas in Semarang and Tanjung Perak in Surabaya.
 These ports are unsurprisingly all in the North-Java sea, as the south-coast is deemed too risky for ports to thrive.
 The picture below includes all other major ports in Indonesia.

 Pijar Sukma is your reliable French classic furniture manufacturer from Jepara.
 We offer a wide range of furniture collections.
+Partners import our Indonesian furniture all over the world.
 Contact Us today to get more information and free quotations on your preferences.